Short Stay in London

 - Narrowgate Prison Wall - This is the final remaining structure for the once controversial and highly notorious prison in London.

-- The Palace of Placentia - The predecessor of Buckingham Palace was once favoured by the Tudor rulers and is worth a visit for sure.
+- The Palace of Placentia - The predecessor of Buckingham Palace, it was once favoured by the Tudor rulers and is worth a visit for sure.

 - Pickering Place - Britain’s smallest square, this is where London’s last duel was fought.